srcau/ReCertDocs/docs/homepage.md

 ### Under-development Features

-This section defines the future roadmap of ReCert and what is the current progress on the stated features of ReCert.
+This section defines the future roadmap of ReCert and explains the current progress on the stated features of ReCert.